BlueM/http-response-assert/README.md

 # Overview

-Node.js module for performing assertions on HTTP responses which are received after sending requests.
+This module performs assertions on HTTP responses it received from requests it sent before.
 These assertions can include things like the status code, HTTP headers, response text, XPath expressions, JSON paths etc and are therefore suitable for simple website or API behavior monitoring.
 Additionally, the response time and other timing metrics are returned together with the test results, which can be handy for tracking performance changes over time.

 While the module is basically generic, it was written to be used in “Serverless” functions (AWS Lambda, Google Cloud Functions, Azure Functions etc).
 Doing that using code (as opposed to configuring a monitoring service where you hand-craft checks in the GUI) means that checks can be version-controlled, branched, automatically deployed and both triggered periodically or explicitly, for instance as a smoke test immediately after a deployment.